Transmission and generation of arbitrary W states via an optomechanical interface: Fidelity for the generation process

 We again consider the fidelity for the systems with different number of microwave cavities.
 With the same values of $g_0$, $\kappa_j$ ($j=0,1,2,...,n$) and $\gamma_m$, in the transmission and generation process, using the trivial method, we can estimate that, to reach the same value of fidelity, it takes longer for the system with more microwave cavities as $T_n=nT_1$, where $T_n$ ($T_1$) is the time length for the system with $n$ (one) microwave cavities.
 Fig. \ref{fidelity}(b) shows the fidelity over the time length $T$ with the number of the microwave cavities $n=1,2,3,4$.
-The black lines are for the trivial method and the green lines are for the nontrivial method we proposed in this letter.
+The green lines are for the trivial method, which is mentioned detailedly at the end of Section \ref{s3}, and the blue, red and yellow lines are for the nontrivial method we proposed in this letter.
 With both of the two methods, for the system with more microwave cavities, it will take longer to get the same value of the fidelity, but the nontrivial method shows better performance than the trivial method.